British Rail Class 210: Operations

 As such, the remit that the Class 210 was once intended to fulfil was instead satisfied by the Class 150 DMU, the first model of BR's Sprinter family, which, like the Class 210 (and the Class 317, Class 318 and Class 455 EMUs), were based on the Mark 3 coach bodyshell.
 The cars led different lives after being withdrawn.
 The two driving trailers (and the intermediate trailer of the three-car set together with one trailer from the four-car set) were used by Network SouthEast as part of the Class 457 Networker development train.
 Both the driving cars subsequently passed to the Electric Railway Museum, Warwickshire, one being resold in 2004 to the Eversholt Rail Group.
-There was a plan for a driving motor to be saved also but, after being stored at Eastleigh Works for many years (still in blue and grey livery), both driving vehicles of 002 and one of 001 were scrapped in May 2003.
+There was a plan for a driving motor to be saved also but, after being stored at Eastleigh Works for many years (still in blue and grey livery), both driving motors were scrapped in May 2003.

-One of the TSOs (67400, formerly 60400) is currently in Class 455 set 455 912, as a result of the original vehicle being written off with accident damage, and the other two have been scrapped.
+One of the TSOs (67400, formerly 60400) was subsequently reused in Class 455 set 455 912, indirectly replacing a Class 455 trailer whose structure had been weakened by experimental doors; the other two have been scrapped.
 A DTSO from set 210 002 was inserted into set 455 913, in 2013, after being rebuilt at Wolverton railway works to replace a carriage destroyed in an accident.
 The vehicle (67301, formerly 60301) was converted to a 455 MSO.

-DTSO 67300 is preserved by the Suburban Electric Railway Association at the East Kent Railway.

-A Class 210 DEMU appears in the music video of the 1984 hit Smalltown Boy by Bronski Beat.
+Both vehicles were scrapped in 2025.